ryanhamilton/pythondb/README.md

 1. Import package to expose your python instance as a MySQL Database.
 2. pythondb.exe mydb.duckdb - Load a duckdb database and make it remotely accessible.
 3. pythondb --language duckdb - A new in-memory duckdb instance
-4. pythondb --language polars - A new in-memory duckdb instance
+4. pythondb code.py --language polars - A polars instance

 ### Python as MySQL